 However, unlike other crowdfunding real estate programs, you are not forced to focus solely on large commercial properties or big investments, which allows you to diversify your portfolio while managing risk and keeping it at a minimum.

-Crowdfunding real estate platforms have opened wide the door to the real estate industry for potential increases in investment capital for independent investors.
+Crowdfunding real estate platforms have opened the door to the real estate industry for potential increases in investment capital for independent investors.
 Compared to real estate investment trusts (REITs), CFPs are providing investors with a level of autonomy never before seen in this industry, and RealtyShares even more so, with the transparency and diversity of assets available.

-Being able to diversify real estate investments through small, geographically varying transactions is what makes RealtyShares worth looking into.
+A user’s RealtyShares review says that being able to diversify real estate investments through small, geographically varying transactions is what makes RealtyShares worth looking into.
 The fees are low, which seems to yield greater returns for its users, and the website is easy to navigate.
 The level of analysis and risk evaluation put into the RealtyShares listings, both financially and legally, leave little to do for investors aside from choosing which properties to put their money into.

 If you are looking to participate in an online capital platform with other accredited U.S. investors that offers you the ability to focus on subinstitutional real estate projects with minimal fees and accurately assessed risks, RealtyShares is the platform for you.